InfyOmLabs/laravel-routes-explorer/README.md

 ## Customization
 1. Customize Routes

     You can customize your route to anything other than `routes-explorer`.

     Open `config/infyom/routes_explorer.php`.

-    Change the value of `route` parameter to your's one.
+    Change the value of `route` parameter to your favorite one.

 2. Customize View